SiViN/php-stringformatter/README.md

   * `suffix` - append given string to the end of current value
   * `prefix` - prepend given string to the beginning of current value
   * `surround` - surround current value with given string

-`Transformer` is immutable, what means after every transformation it return always new instance of itself.

 Some examples
 -------------